-Her first friend at Home for Life was Redmond, an elderly rednosed pitbull who had just lost his friend of many years, Allie-gator, a Shepherd mix when she passed away from cancer.
-Redmond was happy to meet Tracy, and her allegiance and friendship sustained him in his last two years of life until he passed away of cancer at the ripe old age of 14.
+Her first friend at Home for Life® was Redmond, an elderly rednosed pitbull who had just lost his friend of many years, Allie-gator, a Shepherd mix when she passed away from cancer.
+Redmond was happy to meet Tracy, and her allegiance and friendship sustained him in his last two years of life until he passed away from cancer at the ripe old age of 14.

-Tracy then found compatible new comrades with Diego and the members of his group which includes Emily the bassador who is one of our beloved therapy dogs, and Venus a beautiful German Shepherd from Iran who has no ears.
+Tracy then found compatible new comrades with Diego and the members of his group.
 Tracy, who is now 12, also has moved from Redmond's old townhouse to our main dog building.

-To meet this beautiful girl, one would never imagine she was unfairly labelled dangerous.
-She is kind hearted, gentle and still active at her age, She loves to run with Diego and Venus in the attached dog runs, and to rest with her companions after a fun filled day on a overstuffed cushion or the couch.
+To meet this beautiful girl, one would never imagine she was unfairly labeled dangerous.
+She is kind-hearted, gentle, and still active at her age.
+She loves to run with Diego in the meadows and to rest with her companions after a fun-filled day on an overstuffed cushion or the couch.
 Friendship with other dogs was a new experience for Tracy as she was an only dog in her old family home.